ZacharyEbaugh/portfolioWebpage/README.md

 This is the bottom of the webpage and allows for direct communication between anyone visiting my page and myself.
 ## Languages and Implementation:
 ### HTML5:
+Basic HTML was used to create elements for the webpage.
+In terms of functionality there was nothing fancy, however new tools I learned about were the use of new tabs for opening links/pdf's from buttons, and the a snap/sticky scroll however this concept was dropped.
 ### CSS3:

 ### JavaScript: